MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-auth-connector-amazonworkdocs.md

 - Click **Authorize**.

-Authorizing Office 365
+## Authorizing Office 365

+>[!Important]
-Warning: To fully authorize the Office 365 Connector, a Global Admin is required to grant permissions to the Office 365 Mover app within the Azure Portal.
+>To fully authorize the Office 365 Connector, a Global Admin is required to grant permissions to the Office 365 Mover app within the Azure Portal.

 The Global Admin must grant these permissions AFTER the Office 365 Connector is authorized within the main Mover app.